lebryk/ProxyCurl-Search-Query-Builder/README.md

 # Query Builder

 A modern, intuitive query builder interface built with Next.js 15, React 19, and Tailwind CSS.
-This application provides a user-friendly interface for constructing complex database queries without writing SQL code.
+This application provides a user-friendly interface for constructing complex Boolean queries for ProxyCurl Person Search API.

 ## Features